 NFPA 70E Was Originally Developed at OSHA's Request to Address Electrical Hazards

-NFPA 70E, originally developed at OSHA's request, is a vital standard aimed at improving electrical safety in the workplace.
-This article will explore the specific workplace hazards that prompted OSHA to request the development of NFPA 70E, the influence of OSHA's request on the standard, key electrical safety concerns addressed, the evolution of the standard, and its role in complementing OSHA regulations.
+NFPA 70E was originally developed at OSHA's request to address the issue of improving electrical safety in the workplace.
+Let's explore the specific workplace hazards that prompted OSHA to request the development of NFPA 70E, the influence of OSHA's request on the standard, key electrical safety concerns addressed, the evolution of the standard, and its role in complementing OSHA regulations.

 What Specific Workplace Hazards Did OSHA Seek to Address Through the Development of NFPA 70E?